-The State of Wisconsin Office of the Commissioner of Insurance (OCI) has been tasked with, "ensuring that the insurance industry responsibly and adequately meet the insurance needs of Wisconsin citizens."
+The State of Wisconsin Office of the Commissioner of Insurance (OCI) has been tasked with, "ensuring that the insurance industry responsibly and adequately meets the insurance needs of Wisconsin citizens."
 Though the state agency was created over one hundred years ago, they still work to ensure that insurance customers are protected and benefit from a competitive insurance environment.
-To do so, the OCI, among other functions, works to:

 - Issue licenses to the various parties involved in the selling and marketing of insurance products.